dinushika93/NETCoreMicroservices/README.md

 # NETCoreMicroservices
-Simple application to demonstrate Microservices architecture with .NET Core, Docker, Kubernetes,RabbitMQ and Grpc
+Simple application to demonstrate Microservices architecture with .NET Core, Docker, Kubernetes, RabbitMQ and Grpc